cosmicBboy/cosmicBboy.github.io/_posts/2015-12-23-quest-for-an-offensiveness-detector-part-1.md

 Pardon the grammitically incorrect thought, but actually I think I may have been jumping to a conclusion there.
 Isn't the entire internet a platform for trolling, bigotry, and racism?
 It occured to me that the quality of content on a social media platform is heavily influenced by the moderation system of that platform.

-Like Facebook and Twitter, Confesh has a moderation system in which communities can report confessions and comments.
+Like Facebook and Twitter, Confesh has a moderation system that communities can use to report confessions and comments.
 We will end this post by answering a final question:

-> If we group confession by those that were reported by the community and those that were not, how would the above word frequency distribution change?
+> If we group confessions by those that were reported by the community and those that were not, how would the above word frequency distribution change?

 # Counting Ngrams: An Introduction to Text-mining

 It's great to count individual words and all, but what we lose by doing that is context.

 What words appeared together in sequence?

 A simple way to address this problem is by computing ngrams.
 An ngram is the `n` sequence of words that appear in succession for any given piece of text.
 So a unigram would be a single word, a bigram would be a sequence of two words, like so:

 - Unigram (1-gram): 'the'
 - Bigram (2-gram): 'the cat'